rabbitmq/cluster-operator/README.md

 # Tear down

 1. To delete the cluster run `kubectl delete -f {path to yaml used to deploy e.g. '/config/default/samples/rabbitmq_v1beta1_rabbitmqcluster.yaml}`
-1. To delete the manager run (from the  '/config/default') `kustomize build | kubectl delete -f -`
+1. To delete the operator run (from the  '/config/default') `kustomize build | kubectl delete -f -`
 1. If you've deployed a cluster directly using kustomize from the templates folder, delete the cluster by running (from 'templates') `kustomize build | kubectl delete -f -`